dagu-org/dagu/README.md

 ## Documentation

-Dagu's documentation, including concepts, a quick-start guide, and all reference, is available at [https://dagu.pages.dev/](https://dagu.pages.dev/).
+Dagu's documentation, including concepts, a quick-start guide, and all reference, is available at [https://dagu.pages.dev](https://dagu.pages.dev).

 ## FAQ

+Read the [docs](https://dagu.pages.dev/docs/see-also/faq) for more questions or ask us [anything](https://github.com/yohamta/dagu/issues) freely.

 ### How to contribute?